 If you notice any of the symptoms of an ear infection, specifically ear pain or a fever, you will want to see a doctor.
 To diagnose an ear infection, the doctor will look inside the ear with an otoscope.
 They are looking for an infected eardrum, which can appear swollen, inflamed, or red.

-They may also check for fluid buildup in the middle ear using a pneumatic otoscope, which is a device that allows them to blow a small amount of air on the eardrum.
+They may also check for fluid buildup in the middle ear using a pneumatic otoscope, which is a device that allows them to blow a small amount of air into the eardrum.
 If there is fluid inside the ear, the eardrum will not move back and forth as easily as it does when there is no fluid buildup.

 Because ear infections most often stem from other infections and illnesses, doctors usually check the throat and nasal passage and listen to your breathing to look for any signs of an upper respiratory infection.